pezholio/playbook/guides/development-workflow.md

 ## Committing

-Taking the time to write good commits is as valuable as writing good code.
-They record the story of each project, line by line, which makes it possible to understand now and in the future.
+Taking the time to write good commits can be as valuable as writing good code.

-Ask yourself these questions:
+They record the story of each code base, line by line.
+Being able to understand why past decisions were made enables future us to make more informed decisions.

+Helpful questions to ask when writing a commit:

 - what is the **new** behaviour of the application?
-- have I written down **why** I chose this approach over the others?
+- have I written down **why** I chose this approach over others I thought about?
+- have I documented any risks, foreseen pitfalls or potential consequences?
-- are there relevant links I could include to help the next person?
+- are there relevant links I could include to help the reader get the same information I had when making my decision?
+- is the contents of the commit addressing more than one problem?
+Should it be split into a new commit?

 ### Examples

 ```
-# Poor
+# Before
 Added repairs

-# Great
+# After
 Job postings are now displayed on the landing page

 - Getting the Job postings out of the external API proved difficult but I think